 The Team Lead Role in an organization that is performing Software Development using DAD is the most influential role and the role can be both challenging and fun.
 You do not need to be a technical expert to be a very effective Team Lead however like most professions having a strong technical background will definitely help you to connect better with the Team Members.

 Here are 12 Habits from veteran Scrummasters applying Scrum.
-These habits have been adapted to apply directly to the DAD Framework so they can be applied to various approaches under the DAD Framework umbrella.
+These habits have been adapted to apply directly to DAD so they can be applied to various approaches under the DA umbrella.

 2. Make decisions that are consistent with Agile Values and are Risk and Value Driven.
 A Team Lead needs to have a solid and broad understanding of Agile approaches and how various approaches work together to benefit the organization as a whole.
 Decision making based upon Agile Principles, which make real time changes in both requirements as well as techniques to construct and test software products is fundamentally different than decision making based upon a prescriptive process which requires following a predetermined approach.